 The Tribal Air Quality Program was established in 1979 to monitor Reservation Air Quality.
 Air quality staff were hired and monitoring stations were established across the Reservation.
-One full time program manager currently work in the program (program manager, two technicians and one technician/clerk).
+One full time program manager currently works in the program.
 Increasing residential development and population growth on the Reservation has caused growing concern over air pollution from wood smoke.

 Mission Statement: "To establish and provide a database for future reference pertaining to the Confederated Salish and Kootenai Tribes' air quality.."

 If there is no answer, please leave a detailed message.
 You can remain anonymous.

 Tribal Environmental Exchange Network Monitoring Operation for Polson and Ronan, Montana